Sediments and carbon burial on the continental margins

 Description and Teaching Materials

-1) An introductory lecture (PowerPoint 2007 (.pptx) 3.6MB Sep10 15) on the role of margins, especially river-dominated margins, in the carbon cycle.
+1) An introductory lecture (PowerPoint 2007 (.pptx) PRIVATE FILE 3.6MB Sep10 15) on the role of margins, especially river-dominated margins, in the carbon cycle.
 Questions for break-out discussions during the lecture are included

 2) A homework exercise in which students plot and describe data and then consider its implications.